grif-bandito/grif-bandito.github.io/projects/A.R.C.I.O-project.md

 * **Device:** ASUS i5 X555L series (2014)
 * **Primary Issues:** Missing HDD, Faulty battery, No AC power adapter and general wear.
 An older outdated laptop in need of renewed purpose.
-* **Objective:** Restore and convert notebook style laptop into a more disgusted character form and developed a "Personality" via Python code and local repositories.
+* **Objective:** Restore and convert notebook style laptop into a distinguished character form, develop a "Personality" via Python code and local repositories to assist with troubleshooting and general learning.
-* **Tools Used:** Precision screwdriver set, Driver, Impact, Sandpaper & electrical tape.
+* **Tools Used:** Precision screwdriver set, Driver, Impact, Sandpaper & Electrical tape.

 ## Project Logs